zakcali/bbb-download/README.md

     os.RemoveAll(presentationId+"/")  // delete temporary dir
     err = os.Remove("video_list.txt") // delete video-list file

- I didn't tried the code on Linux or Mac-OS systems, but I expect no problem
+ I didn't try the code on Linux or Mac-OS systems, but I expect no problem

 Do-not use it.
 It consumes so much processor sources, and can't show cursor movements, desktop share, chat windows.
 Use https://github.com/jibon57/bbb-recorder on Linux instead.
 For windows 10, https://github.com/Ventricule/html2screen based bbb-recorder must be produced, instead of based on puppeteer.